 The Company will, however, provide Trading Parties with reasonable assistance in diagnosing and correcting problems on their EDT communication services.

 The maintenance of EDL links is the formal responsibility of The Company; this includes the communication circuits and also the EDL communication router which is usually located at each Control Point.
 The boundary of responsibility is the Local Area Network (LAN) port on the EDL router; i.e. The Company’s responsibility does not extend to any networks or network devices which may be connected to the EDL router.
-Beyond this boundary point maintenance and support is the responsibility of the BM Participant
+Beyond this boundary point maintenance and support is the responsibility of the BM Participant.

 BM Participants and their agents are expected to provide The Company with reasonable assistance to resolve faults and problems on EDL communication services.